Trevor Pears: Activism

 In 2005, he donated £20,000 to David Cameron's Conservative Party leadership campaign.
 He is the chair of the Antisemitism Policy Trust.

 Personal life

 He lives in Hampstead, London, with his wife Daniela and their three children.
-In 2014, Daniela Pears was appointed as mayoress of the London Borough of Camden.
+In 2014, Daniela Pears was appointed mayoress of the London Borough of Camden.
 She is also a trustee of the Jewish charity Mitzvah Day.

 Honours

 Pears is a fellow of Birkbeck, University of London and was appointed Companion of the Order of St Michael and St George (CMG) in the 2011 New Year Honours for services to the community and UK/Israel relations.
 He was knighted in the 2017 Birthday Honours for services to philanthropy.